archphile/AthensFMRadios/README.md

 	./arf.sh

 PS.
 These files were **created for real people** that want to listen to the radio and not for "audiophiles" (who gives a fuck about them anyway?)!

+**NOTE:** 0.99.73 is missing unzip which is required by arf script.
+In order to install unzip, edit mirrorlist:

+	nano /etc/pacman.d/mirrorlist

+enable the first server line, save and then install unzip command:

+	pacman -Sy unzip

+Now you are ready to follow the initial procedure.